Executive MBA (EMBA) Program Cost

 We recognize that commitment to the EMBA program is an important investment in yourself and your future.
 Many students fund the program through a combination of personal funds, corporate reimbursements and financial aid.
 If you are a U.S. citizen or permanent resident, you will likely be eligible for federal student loans.
 You can read about, and apply, for most loans through UTSA’s financial aid website.
 To determine your eligibility for federal student loans you must complete a Free Application for Federal Student Aid (FAFSA).

 As an EMBA student at the graduate level, you are eligible to apply for a Federal Direct Stafford Loan.
 With a Federal Direct Stafford Loan, students may borrow a maximum of $20,500 in Federal Direct Unsubsidized loans per academic year.
 The UTSA EMBA program covers two academic years, which means you could borrow up to $41,000.
 Basic eligibility requirements for the Stafford Loan include that the student must:

 - Be a U.S. citizen, permanent resident or eligible non-citizen

 - Complete and submit the FAFSA before the annual deadline

 - Enroll at least half-time in an accredited college

 - Not be in default on any other education loan

-As an EMBA student, you may also apply for an additional loan, called a Graduate PLUS Loan, which is credit-based.
+As an EMBA student, you may also apply for an additional loan to cover the Executive MBA program cost, called a Graduate PLUS Loan, which is credit-based.
 Some students use this loan to make up the difference between the program cost and the Federal Direct Stafford Loan.
 For more information about student loans, please refer to UTSA’s financial aid website.

 Post 9/11 GI Bill

 The EMBA program will bill Veterans Affairs (VA) each semester on your behalf and the VA will remit payment of eligible charges directly to UTSA.
 You are responsible for paying the difference between the full costs of the EMBA program, less your Post 9/11 GI Bill benefits.
 You may fund your program through a combination of personal funds, corporate reimbursements, Post 9/11 GI Bill benefits, Hazlewood credits and financial aid.
 For additional information, please contact the Veteran’s Certification Office.